Sandkings (novelette): Plot summary

 Eventually, Kress learns that Cath has reported the sandkings to the animal control authorities.
 After bribing the authorities, he then films himself feeding a puppy to the sandkings and sends the footage to her.
 As he goes to bed, he notices his face on the castles has become twisted and sinister.
 Outraged, he pokes a sword into the white maw, injuring it.
 His intention of punishing the other maws is cut short when a sandking mobile escapes the tank.
 Horrified, he crushes it beneath his heel and re-seals the tank, vowing never to open it again.
 He then goes to bed.

 Cath arrives the next day with a sledgehammer, and tries to smash the sandkings' terrarium.
 Trying frantically to stop her, Kress stabs her with a sword.
 In dying, she finally breaks the plastic, releasing the sandkings.
 Kress flees the house in a panic.
 By the time he returns, the sandkings have taken over: the black and red have built castles in the garden, while the whites have taken over the basement.
 He is unable to find the oranges.
 Freed from their container, the sandkings grow larger.
 After getting rid of Cath's vehicle and recovering the footage, Kress chops up Cath's body into digestible pieces to appease the sandkings.
 Over time, a panicked Kress empties his pantry while trying to get rid of the sandkings.
 Kress tries to exterminate them himself, then hires black market assassins to assist him, but he is only able to destroy the blacks and the reds, and the whites trap him in the house.
 He then invites several guests and locks them in the basement, where the sandkings devour them.

 The next morning, the mobiles are comatose.
 Kress finally decides to contact Wo, who explains that as the sandkings grow larger, the maw becomes more intelligent, and eventually reaches sentience.
-At that point the mobiles mature into their final instar, which varies based on what form the maw believes is suitable, but is always equipped with opposable thumbs and the ability to manipulate technology.
+At that point the mobiles mature and take on whatever form the maw believes is most suitable, but is always equipped with opposable thumbs and the ability to manipulate technology.
 She reveals that her partner, Shade, is a mature sandking himself.
 Because of Kress's mistreatment, however, the white maw is unstable and dangerous.
 Wo tells Kress to flee, and assures him that she will take care of the sandkings.